javastraat/wledmm-matrix/README.md

 Setup Guide

 First you need to flash and setup your display with WLEDMM then load the config and preset json.
 Additional you can add the pixart.htm

-If you got the display from us as a gift, wledmm is preloaded otherwise it will be standard with clockwise
+If you got the display from us as a gift, wledmm is preloaded otherwise it will be mostly with clockwise

 1️⃣ Add to configuration.yaml (Required once)